Welcome to the largest mall and retail history site on the internet!

-In 1960, New York City's W.T.
-Grant variety store chain began building larger units.
-These would carry an expanded line of merchandise, including sporting goods, TV sets, sewing machines, home improvement items, furniture and carpeting.
-In February 1961, the first house brand major appliances were introduced.
-138 Grants stores now sold "Bradford" washing machines, dryers, freezers and refrigerators.
+New York City's W.T.
+Grant chain began building larger units in 1960.
+These stores carried an expanded line of merchandise, including sporting goods, TV sets, sewing machines, home improvement items, furniture and carpeting.
+In February 1961, the first "house brand" appliances were introduced.
+138 Grants stores now sold Bradford washing machines, dryers, freezers, refrigerators and home electronics.
+There was also a line of Grant Maid small appliances.

-This large store -expanded merchandise- concept evolved into an entirely new line discount marts known as Grant City.
-Introduced in January 1973, the new generation of stores would sell the expanded product lines mentioned above.
+This large store concept evolved into an entirely new line of discount mart known as Grant City.
+Introduced in January 1973, this new generation of stores would sell the expanded product lines mentioned above.
 They would include a Bradford House restaurant, outdoor Garden Center and attached -or freestanding- Auto Center.

 Existing Grants stores that encompassed over 50,000 square feet were converted to the Grant City format.
 The largest locations spanned 180,000.
 At the time of the conversion, there were 464 Grant City units.
 All stores opened after 1972 were Grant City operations.